top of page

 For air travel arriving at Charlotte International Airport, a shuttle runs to Boone.
 See the Hickory Hop website for rates and routes: Hickory Hop - Airport Shuttle service Charlotte from Asheville, Boone/BR, and Hickory

-Car travelers should map Thunder Hill Hall, University Housing Boone, NC.
-Be warned the speed limit on roads leading to Boone are strictly enforced
+Car travelers should map Laurel Creek Hall, University Housing Boone, NC.
+Be warned the speed limit on roads leading to Boone are strictly enforced.

 How do I attend the Grandfather Mountain Highland Games?